-Building stone has been used to create magnificent masonry projects for thousands of years—just look to the Roman Colosseum or the Egyptian pyramids!
+Building stone has been used to create magnificent masonry projects for thousands of years—just look to the Roman Colosseum or the Egyptian pyramids for the evidence!
 In all this time, architects, engineers, and builders have continued to advance their trades, creating new products, machinery, and innovative approaches to stone products.
 Here at Kafka Granite, we like to stay on the cutting-edge of things.
-In fact, we opened our new stone fabrication facility in the summer of 2018!
+In fact, we opened our new stone fabrication facility in the summer of 2018.

 Thanks to its versatility, light weight, and unique look, the popularity of natural thin stone veneer is on the rise, so we’ve created a guide to provide some helpful information to architects, engineers, contractors, and even homeowners seeking to learn more.
 Here’s what you need to know about this building material.